TLC 5: Alcohol and the Myth of Moderation

-Skip your evening glass of wine and price for viagra increase your body’s ability to burn fat and remove toxins during the next 24 hours.
+Skip your evening glass of wine and increase your body’s ability to burn fat and remove toxins during the next 24 hours.

 One of the first questions on my client profile form is, “Do you drink alcohol?”
 It’s ironic that I usually get the answer, “No. I only have wine or beer with dinner.”
 Read my lips: Wine and beer are both alcoholic drinks!
 A critical part of the interview process when a new client comes to me is determining whether she can limit alcohol to help accomplish weight loss, hormone balance and reverse aging.
 If the answer is no, then I ask her to rethink her priorities and resolve this need for alcohol, or I will not be much benefit to her.

 Not only are there life-threatening consequences associated with drinking alcohol, but that one little glass of wine is guaranteed to disrupt your deep, anti-aging sleep, and slow down your fat-burning mechanism.
 Alcohol’s empty calories also replace whole foods that have beneficial nutrients.
 And alcohol is known to be toxic in relationships and cause even the most cautious people to say things or act in ways that are out of character for their behavior.